t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 ## The Brute Force Solution

-After unmarshalling the API response, I had a slice of all fixtures for the day, and a separate slice of the team IDs I care about.
+After unmarshalling the API response, I had a slice of all fixtures for the day and a separate slice of the team IDs I care about.
 So I wrote this filter function:

 ```go